coderefinery/reports-and-proposals/isc24_tutorial/isc24_tutorial_proposal.md

 - Know how to design training material and exercises based on intended learning outcomes.
 - Know about important differences between online and in-person training and how inherent challenges in online training can be overcome.
 - Be familiar with a technical approach to collaboratively developing open source lessons based on a template.
+- Know how to measure the success of the training course by collecting feedback during and after the course.

 ### Detailed description of the tutorial content (Maximum pages: 3)